Nikita5933/JavaScript-Page-Timer/README.md

 # Page Timer

 ## Description
 Simple Page Timer, with deadline date and addZero function.
-The timer takes deadline date and counts down from the current date Is well suited for stock completion date.
+The timer takes deadline date and counts down from the current date.
+Is well suited for stock completion date.
 The timer displays:

 * days
 * hours